josephna76/p01_cv2-video-screenshot-matcher/readme.md

 ## Methodology

-The code has undergone multiple iterations, each providing a different method of template matching:
+The code has undergone multiple iterations that build upon each other up until the latest 4th iteration:

 1. **Threshold Matching (1_templatematching.py)**:
    - Basic implementation with a threshold of .95 to match.